CycloneAxe/est-breadcrumbs-demo/README.md

 ### 1. Installation

 1).
-To get started with image, add to your `composer.json` file as a dependency:
+To get started with Breadcrumbs, add to your `composer.json` file as a dependency:

 ```
 composer require davejamesmiller/laravel-breadcrumbs